Thomas-Astade/automotive-scrum/resources/md/mantis/technicalPreview.md

 If the issue can not be understood, it shall be transfered to "Feedback" to gather the missing information.

-It could even be, that the preview cannot be completed, because a prove of concept must be done beforehand.
+It could even be, that the preview cannot be completed, because a proof of concept must be done beforehand.
 In this case a separate issue shall be created, to do the prove of concept.

 When the preview is done, the issue should contain: